firesidefiction/firesidefiction.github.io/privacy-policy.md

 We use your Personal Information only for providing and improving the Site.
 By using the Site, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, accessible at firesidefictionicompany.com.

 ## Information Collection And Use
 While using our Site, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information may include, but is not limited to, your name, email address, postal address and phone number (“Personal Information”).
+Personally identifiable information may include, but is not limited to, your name, email address, postal address, and phone number (“Personal Information”).

 ## Log Data
 Like many site operators, we collect information that your browser sends whenever you visit our Site (“Log Data”).
 This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, the pages of our Site that you visit, the time and date of your visit, the time spent on those pages and other statistics.